launchdarkly/gha-flags/README.md

 ## Output

 The values of the request flags are stored on the step outputs with the flag key.

+Flag keys used in this GitHub Action must contain only alphanumeric characters, `-`, or `_`.

 > Outputs are Unicode strings, and can be a maximum of 1 MB.
 The total of all outputs in a workflow run can be a maximum of 50 MB.